Economy of Puerto Rico: United States rule

 In June 2013, a $300 million US Medicaid payment to Puerto Rico was delayed because the Puerto Rican Government had changed their nationally sponsored insurance carrier without obtaining approval from the US Health and Human Services Department.
 This one of several troubling economic developments, including high debt to population ratios that have caused consternation in the US municipal bond market.

-Puerto Rico has been experiencing an economic depression for consecutive years, starting in 2006 after a series of negative cash flows and the expiration of the section 936 that applied to Puerto Rico of the U.S. Internal Revenue Code.
+Puerto Rico has been experiencing an economic depression for consecutive years, starting in 2006 after a series of negative cash flows and the expiration of the section 936, that applied to Puerto Rico, of the U.S. Internal Revenue Code.
 In 2014, it was still in an economic depression.

-Section 936 was critical for the economy as it established tax exemptions for U.S. corporations that settled in Puerto Rico and allowed its subsidiaries operating in the island to send their earnings to the parent corporation at any time, without paying federal tax on corporate income.
+Section 936 was critical for the economy as it established tax exemptions for U.S. corporations that settled in Puerto Rico and allowed its subsidiaries operating on the island to send their earnings to the parent corporation at any time, without paying federal tax on corporate income.
 The government has also experienced consecutive negative cash flows since 2000, exacerbating its fragile economic situation as the government is forced to incur into new debt in order to pay the old one.
 (Note: Walsh (2013) "In each of the last six years, Puerto Rico sold hundreds of millions of dollars of new bonds just to meet payments on its older, outstanding bonds—a red flag.
 It also sold $2.5 billion worth of bonds to raise cash for its troubled pension system—a risky practice—and it sold still more long-term bonds to cover its yearly budget deficits.")

 Puerto Rico has, however, surprisingly been able to maintain a relatively low inflation in the past decade.
 Academically, most of Puerto Rico's economic woes stem from federal regulations that expired, have been repealed, or no longer apply to Puerto Rico; its inability to become self-sufficient and self-sustainable throughout history; its public policy which tends to change whenever a political party gains power; as well as its slightly inefficient local government, which has accrued a public debt equal to 66% of its gross domestic product throughout time.

 Puerto Rico's Economic Activity Index for FY 2005–2013 evidences its depression.

 Puerto Rico's month-over-month Economic Activity Index for FY2013 evidences its sluggishness and decline.

 By mid January 2017, the debt had reached $70 billion or $12,000 per capita in a territory with a 45 percent poverty rate and double digit unemployment that is more than twice the mainland U.S. average.
 It is essential for Puerto Rico to reach restructuring deals with creditors to avoid a bankruptcy-like process under PROMESA.
 In late January, the federal control board gave the Government of Puerto Rico until 28 February to present a fiscal plan (including negotiations with creditors) to solve the problems.
 A moratorium on lawsuits by debtors was extended to 31 May.